EAISI/discover-projects/ames-housing/README.md

 ### Data Preparation (continued)

 d.
-Assess the distribution of `SalesPrice` in the previous exercise.
+Assess the distribution of `SalePrice` in the previous exercise.
 What do you observe?
 Log-transform the outcome variable.
 What does it mean for the performance of the prediction model?

 e.
 Assess grand living area ('Gr Liv Area') for all houses in previous exercise.
 What do you observe?
 Remove outliers.
 What does it mean for the applicability of the prediction model?